soupi/learn-haskell-blog-generator/src/06-errors_and_files/03-exceptions.md

 ---

-In our `main` in the `app/Main.hs` file, we do small ritual opening and closing handles.
+In our `main` in the `app/Main.hs` file, we do a small ritual of opening and closing handles.
 Are there scenarios where we would clean-up after ourselves (meaning, close handles we've opened)?
 Which parts of the code could throw an exception?
 Which handles won't get closed?